Open source vs. proprietary software in banking

 But let’s inspect the “altars” of the two “beliefs” first, before making our open source vs proprietary software comparison.

-What’s behind code lines?
+What’s behind the lines of code

 The development of any software takes expertise and time.
 And there are many models for funding it.
 Different models of ownership exist too.